data-preservation-programs/singularity/docs/en/cli-reference/datasource/add/seafile.md

       Leave blank if you pass it through the command line.

+   --seafile-create-library
+      Should rclone create a library if it doesn't exist.

    --seafile-auth-token
       Authentication token.

+   --seafile-encoding
+      The encoding for the backend.

+      See the [encoding section in the overview](/overview/#encoding) for more info.

    --seafile-user
       User name (usually email address).

+   --seafile-pass
+      Password.

+   --seafile-library
+      Name of the library.

+      Leave blank to access all non-encrypted libraries.

 OPTIONS: